Lwów Ghetto: Deportations

+At the beginning of June 1943 Germans decided to end the existence of the Jewish quarter and its inhabitants.
+On 1 June, Nazi soldiers and police entered the ghetto in the final aktion.
+This time, the ghetto resistance decided to take up arms and fight while most of the Jews tried to hide themselves in earlier prepared hideouts (so called bunkers).
+The Nazi forces found themselves facing gunfire, grenades, and Molotov cocktails.
+The Germans and their Ukrainian collaborators lost 9 killed and 20 wounded.
+The Nazi forces fought their way through the ghetto, blowing up or burning buildings to kill or flush out the Jews inside.
+The aktion continued until 20 June, during which about 3,000 Jews were killed and 7,000 were captured and sent to the Janowska concentration camp.
+Additional manhunts in search of Jews who were hiding continued until July.
+Some Jews managed to escape or to conceal themselves in the sewer system.

-By the time that the Soviet Red Army entered Lwów on 26 July 1944, only a few hundred Jews remained in the city.
+By the time that the Red Army entered Lwów on 26 July 1944, only a few hundred Jews remained in the city.
 The number varies from 200 to 900 (823 according to data of Jewish Provisional Committee in Lwów, Tymczasowy Komitet Żydowski we Lwowie from 1945).

 Among its notable inhabitants was Chaim Widawski, who disseminated news about the war picked up with an illegal radio.
 Polish Olympic football player Leon Sperling was shot to death by the Nazis in the ghetto in December 1941.
-Nazi-hunter Simon Wiesenthal was one of the best-known Jewish inhabitants of Lemberg Ghetto to survive the war (as his memoirs The Executioners Among Us indicate, he was saved from execution by a Ukrainian policeman), though he was later transported to a concentration camp, rather than remaining in the ghetto.
+Nazi-hunter Simon Wiesenthal was one of the best-known Jewish inhabitants of Lemberg Ghetto to survive the war (as his memoirs The Murderers Among Us indicate, he was saved from execution by a Ukrainian policeman), though he was later transported to a concentration camp, rather than remaining in the ghetto.

 Some local gentiles attempted to aid and shelter the Jews.
 Kazimiera Nazarewicz, a Polish nanny hired by a Jewish family, sheltered their daughter throughout the war, and delivered aid to her parents who were imprisoned in the ghetto.
 After the war, Nazarewicz became one of the recipients of the Righteous Among the Nations title.
 Leopold Socha and Stefan Wróblewski, laborers maintaining the municipal sewage system, organized in their shelters for 21 one Jews who survived the ghetto's liquidation; 10 of them survived the war.
 Socha, Wróblewski and their wives received the Righteous titles after the war.
 Another Righteous, Miroslav Kravchuk, with the help of some acquaintances, sheltered his Jewish ex-wife, and some of their other family members and acquaintances.
 Kravchuk survived a 6-month imprisonment term under the Gestapo after his arrest on suspicion of helping Jews.